-We would also like to take this opportunity to wish you the best of luck with your GCSE's.
-These results will affect your choice of study at sixth form so make sure you work hard and do your best so that you can be proud of your grades.
-This knowledge will set you up to continue being successful in your sixth form studies too.
+We would also like to take this opportunity to wish you the best of luck this year.
+We don't yet know how your grades will be awarded and your journey will be very different to previous years but we will do everything we can to ensure you are not disadvantaged.
+The schoolwork you do from this point on will not be wasted, this knowledge will set you up to continue being successful in your sixth form studies too.
 The combination of hard working students and qualified, experienced staff is what has given us our superb results in the past.